gdelataillade/alarm/README.md

 ```Dart
 Alarm.ringStream.stream.listen((_) => yourOnRingCallback());
 ```
+You can also listen to the `Alarm.updateStream` to know when an alarm is added, updated, or stopped.

 To avoid unexpected behaviors, if you set an alarm for the same time, down to the second, as an existing one, the new alarm will replace the existing one.